globaltcad/swing-tree/docs/markdown/Advanced-Event-Handling.md

 ## Custom Events ##

-Advanced event handling requires custom events which are all based on one fundamental type, the `Observable` interface.
+Advanced event handling requires custom events which are all based on one fundamental type, the `sprouts.Observable` interface. <br>
 A classic representation of the observer pattern.
 It defines a thing that allows for the registration of `Observer`s which are notified when something happens.